17 Pros And Cons Of Owning Storage Units

 4) Provides convenience

-As the cost to build or remodel a home continues to rise, being able to give consumers a place to store their belongings is a great service to be able to provide.
+As construction costs keep increasing, being able to give consumers a place to store their belongings is a great service to be able to provide.
 It’s getting too expensive to add on to homes in order to increase storage space.

 5) Increases your network

-Whether you realize it or not, owning storage units can help you grow your personal network.
-Some of your customers are going to also be business owners in your area.
+Whether you realize it or not, being in the self-storage industry can help you grow your personal network.
+There’s a good chance some of your customers are also going to be business owners in your area.

 By storing their belongings, you’re getting to know them better which helps to get your name out in the community.